Mohasin-Haque/Emoji-Interpreter/README.md

 # Emoji-Interpreter
-Created with CodeSandbox
+This aap will tell you the meanings of emoji..

+<--- HOW TO USE ---->
-Are you using emojis and dont know there meaning.. you are at right place.
-Just click on the emoji to know there meaning.
+Click or input the emoji to know the meaning.